Marianne Muis

 Marianne Muis (born 28 July 1968 in Amsterdam) is a female former medley and freestyle swimmer from the Netherlands.

 Swimming career

 Muis competed in three consecutive Summer Olympics for her native country, starting in 1988.
-There she won the silver medal with the Dutch women's 4×100 m freestyle relay team, behind East Germany.
-Her twin sister and three-time Olympian Mildred was on the same silver winning team.
+She won the silver medal with the Dutch women's 4×100 m freestyle relay team, behind East Germany, at the 1988 Olympics.
+Her twin sister and two-time Olympian Mildred was on the same silver winning team.

 Despite being of Dutch nationality she won the 200 metres medley title in 1988 at the ASA National British Championships.